You want smart political talk without the meltdowns?

 And I'm stuck because of the stupid people my neighbors elect in New York.

-There's not there is no other reason for me to be in New York except for one simple thing, and that is that this is where my work is.
+It's just because my job keeps me here, not for any there's not, there is no other reason for me to be in New York except for one simple thing, and that is that this is where my work is.

-The only reason.
+It's the only reason.

 And during the break, actually, Sunshine was saying we need to move the show down to Florida.

-Yeah, because they're looking at their taxes and they're saying, oh, great, we're we're screwed because we live in a state that is highly taxed like New York.
+Yeah, because they're looking at their taxes and they're saying, oh, great, we're screwed because we live in a state that is highly taxed like New York.

 And that's just part of the way it is.

-But in terms of wanting economic growth, the thing is Republicans don't have the stomach to fight for Reagan supply side conservative tax cuts.
+But in terms of wanting economic growth, the thing is Republicans don't have the stomach to fight for Reagan supply-side conservative tax cuts as it relates to individuals.

-They just refuse, they just can't stomach a fight.
+They just can't stomach a fight.

 They would never use the power of the purse.